unionlabs/union/docs/docs/architecture/cometbls.md

 - Zkp verification is much more efficient.

-Note that the Union network does not produce zkps.
+Note that the Union validators do not produce zkps directly.
 This function is performed by [galois](./galois.md).
 Relayers can produce proofs themselves, or use Union as a distributed sequencing layer through the use of [proof claims](https://github.com/unionfi/union/discussions/41).

 Under CometBLS, the Union network can scale to over a hundred validators without impacting performance or bridging latency.